ykasidit/ecodroidlink/README.markdown

 <pre>cd ecodroidlink</pre>
 <pre>sudo ./edl_main --auto_mode</pre>

 (Note: If your internet-source is not the default 'eth0' - you can specify it via the '--interface' option.
-So if your internet source is usb0, use a command like: sudo ./edl_main --interface usb0)
+So if your internet source is usb0, use a command like: sudo ./edl_main --auto_mode --interface usb0)

 Then, it would proceed - once it shows "edl: Bluetooth Network Access Point Server (for nap) registered for bridge edl_br0" - this means it's done!
 Now you can proceed to connect from your Android device or other computers which have Bluetooth.